SciComp8/Project_Portfolio/README.md

 # Research project-oriented programming

-Here lists my coding work affiliated with collaborative and individual research projects spanning from statistical omics to clinical research.
+A compiled list of my programming work affiliated with collaborative and individual research projects, which cover from statistical omics to healthcare research.

 ## **Bayesian model averaging for bulk RNA-Seq data (use R programming)**